 2) The original submission to the cookbook was not authored by Mrs. Joe Schmoe or Reverend J.C.
 Onthacross, as so many, many other Midwest cookbook recipes are.
 No, the author of this recipe is simply known as "Wally".
 Quotation marks and all.
-After readin the ingredients list, I have concluded that this is no one-word vanity name like "Cher" or "Prince" - this guy is in disguise.
+After readin the ingredients list, I have concluded that this is no one-word vanity name like "Cher" or "Prince" - this guy is in disguise, an "Alan Smithee" of cookery, if you will.
 Obviously, a recipe so bad that the author doesn't even want to use his real name is a recipe that must be examined here on Midwest Cookin!

 Ground beef, lean (oh, good, keep it healthy)

 Onions (how many? two? a dozen? - yeah, better make it a dozen)

 Brown meat and chop so that it is fine.
 (There's nothin fine about this, not to me at least.)
 Add onions, salt and pepper.
 Layer into buttered casserole (grrrrrr...vague dish size and exclusion of butter from the ingredients list...), cabbage, meat, cabbage, meat, etc. till all is used.
 Cover with soup and bake 1 hour.
 (Oh my god, this is hobo lasagna!
 That would be a far better name for this